Donor Advised Funds

 A Personal Approach to Giving

-If you want to be highly involved when you make a charitable gift and also want the flexibility of supporting broad range charities, a donor advised fund at Greater Cincinnati Foundation could be a solution for you.
+If you want to be highly involved when you make a charitable gift and also want the flexibility of supporting a broad range charities, a donor advised fund at Greater Cincinnati Foundation could be a solution for you.
 Donor Advised Funds are a convenient, versatile tool that many individuals and organizations use to effectively plan and manage charitable gifts.

 Flexibility with Donor Advised Funds